o0Maikeru0o/RESTful-shopping-cart-/README.md

 // Retreive current cart

     Get to '/cart'

 // Retreive current inventory

     Get to '/inventory'

 // Create a new cart if none exists

     Post to '/create'

 // Add or remove items from the cart

     Post to '/add'

-  data sent in body of http request as {id: string, quantity: number}
+    Data sent in body of http request as {id: string, quantity: number}

 // Clear the cart and reset totals

     Delete to '/clear'

 ## Configuration